- Janis Grobbelaar

 - Andries Wessels

-Janis Grobbelaar is professor and head of the Department of Sociology at the University of Pretoria in South Africa.
+Janis Grobbelaar is Professor Emerita and former head of the Department of Sociology at the University of Pretoria in South Africa.
 She holds degrees from the University’s of Cape Town, of Stellenbosch and of South Africa.
 She has worked and published in the field of South African Studies in the areas of local government, the South African transition to democracy, on the politics of race and ethnicity, the nature of white rightwing Afrikanerdom, HIV/AIDS and on post 1994 reconciliation, social justice and human rights.
 She has taught at the Universities of the Western Cape and of South Africa.
 During 1994 she was seconded to the Independent Electoral Commission (IEC) as Deputy Provincial Electoral Officer of the Pretoria sub-province in the first ever SA democratic election.
 From 1996 to 1998 she spent two years on sabbatical and a secondment from her university working for the South African Truth and Reconciliation Commission (SATRC) as information manager in the Johannesburg office of the commission..

 Margaretta Jolly is Reader in Cultural Studies at the University of Sussex.
 Her research centres on the form and practice of life writing, in particular letter writing, oral history and life narrative, particularly in relation to the history of women’s movements in the UK.
 She is editor of Dear Laughing Motorbyke: Letters from Women Welders of the Second World War (Scarlet Press, 1997), The Encyclopedia of Life Writing (Routledge, 2001) and co-editor of a special issue of Women’s Studies International Forum, ‘Researching Women’s Movements’, with Sasha Roseneil.
 She is also author of In Love and Struggle: Letters in Contemporary Feminism (Columbia University Press, 2008), winner of the Feminist and Women’s Studies Association book prize.
 Life Stories and Human Rights, (University of Wisconsin Press) is forthcoming.
 Margaretta Jolly is also Director of Sisterhood and After: The Women’s Liberation Oral History Project, which will be available as a major new public archive at The British Library.
 She is also a core member of the International Association for Auto/Biography.
 Link to Staff profile: